 If we want our kids to think optimistically, they need to be confident that they can do things themselves, and handle age-appropriate situations independently.
 Give them lots of practice making choices and trying to do things on their own from an early age!

 6. Refocus Our Kids’ Anger

-After reading Naomi Aldort’s book, Raising Our Children, Raising Ourselves: Transforming parent-child relationships from reaction and struggle to freedom, power and joy, I learned that anger is an emotion that stems from feeling helpless.
+After reading Naomi Aldort’s book, Raising Our Children, Raising Ourselves, I learned that anger is an emotion that stems from feeling helpless.
 Helpless to control things, or to change things.